What is Free Air?

 Atmospheric Pressure

-Atmospheric pressure, also known as air pressure or barometric pressure, is a measure of the force exerted by the weight of air molecules on a given area.
+Atmospheric pressure, also known as air pressure or barometric pressure, is the force exerted by the weight of air molecules on a given area.
 At sea level, the average atmospheric pressure is approximately 14.7 pounds per square inch (psi) or 1 atmosphere (atm).
-This pressure decreases with increasing altitude, as there is less air above to exert a force.
+This pressure is the result of the weight of the air above us in the Earth’s atmosphere.

 Free Air vs. Compressed Air

 Scuba diving relies on the use of compressed air, which is air that has been pressurized and stored in a scuba tank.
 This allows divers to carry a sufficient supply of breathable gas for extended periods underwater.
 Compressed air is typically pressurized to around 200-300 bars (roughly 2,900-4,350 psi), depending on the capacity of the scuba tank.
+This high-pressure air enables divers to breathe comfortably at various depths.

 Buoyancy

 Buoyancy is the upward force exerted by a fluid (in this case, water) that opposes the weight of an object (the diver and their equipment) submerged in it.
 The buoyancy force is equal to the weight of the fluid displaced by the object.
-In scuba diving, understanding the relationship between free air and compressed air is essential for managing buoyancy.
+For scuba divers, managing buoyancy is a crucial skill that allows them to control their position in the water column.

 Gas Consumption